codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookies.rst

     use CodeIgniter\Cookie\Cookie;
     use Config\Cookie as CookieConfig;

-    // pass in an App instance before constructing a Cookie class Cookie::setDefaults(new CookieConfig());
+    // pass in an Config\Cookie instance before constructing a Cookie class Cookie::setDefaults(new CookieConfig());
     $cookie = new Cookie('login_token');